robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 ---
 layout: fullpost
 title: Continuous Delivery
-summary: All the things I highlighted during a recent re-read of Jez Humble and Dave Farley's 'Continuous Delivery'.
+summary: All the things I marked with my big yellow highlighter, during a recent re-read of Jez Humble and Dave Farley's 'Continuous Delivery'.
 published: true
 ---